BenoitAdam/nullDC4Wii/README.md

 Nonetheless, rewriting the emulator in pure assembly could definitly make the emulator way faster, but we don't have time to spend for this.
 Also, before doing that, it should be 100% functionnal in C.

+### Can it read Original games (GD-Rom) ?

+The Wii can't read those disc format.
+Maybe if you change the optical drive and with some code implementation, but that's not worth it.

+### Can it read CDI/Utopia disc ?

+Maybe it's possible, but we don't have time to focus on this.
+CDI Files on SD Card/USB are supported since alpha 0.28 anyway.

 ### Will WinCE games be implemented ?

 That an additionnal ressources in CPU and we are limited.
 That may would make sense for a WiiU Port